RoxMBaldwin/PostCSS-LostGrid/README.md

     * so then you would want the third item to have ```margin-right: 0```

 In CSS Grid, you have to define the parameters of the grid within the parent and if your math or structure is a little off it won't work.
-Since LostGrid uses (calc()), it automatically organizes the grid for you and you only need to alter the 'cycle' and the relationship of the parent to the children.
+Since LostGrid uses (calc()), it automatically organizes the grid for you and you only need to alter the ```lost-column``` denominator and the relationship of the parent to the children.

 ## Building a Basic Grid